The Stellar decomposition: A compact representation for simplicial complexes and beyond: Related work

 The \emph{Incidence Graph} ($IG$)~\cite{Edelsbrunner1987Algorithms} is the prototypical incidence-based data structure for cell complexes in arbitrary dimension.
 The IG explicitly encodes all cells of a given cell complex $\cC$, and for each $p$-cell $\cell$, its immediate boundary and co-boundary relations (i.e., \relation{p,p{-}1} and \relation{p,p{+}1}).
 Several compact representations with the same expressive power as the IG have been developed for simplicial complexes~\cite{DeFloriani2004data,DeFloriani2010dimension}, which typically require less than half the storage space as the IG~\cite{Canino2014Representing}.

 Several incidence-based data structures have been developed for manifold 2-complexes, which encode the incidences among edges.
-The \emph{half-edge} data structure~\cite{Mantyla1988Introduction} is the most widely data structure of this type~\cite{CGAL,OML15}. \emph{Combinatorial maps}~\cite{Lienhardt1994N,Damiand2014Combinatorial} generalize this notion to higher dimensions.
+The \emph{half-edge} data structure~\cite{Mantyla1988Introduction} is the most widely data structure of this type~\cite{CGAL,OML15}.
+Design tradeoffs for data structures based on half-edges are discussed in~\cite{sieger2011design}. \emph{Half-faces}~\cite{Kremer2013OpenVolumeMesh} generalize the notion of a half-edge to polyhedral complexes, while \emph{combinatorial maps}~\cite{Lienhardt1994N,Damiand2014Combinatorial} generalize this notion to higher dimensions.

 \emph{Indexed data structures}~\cite{Lawson1977Software} provide a more compact alternative by explicitly encoding only vertices, top cells and the boundary relations from top cells to their vertices.
 Since the cells of a CP complex are entirely determined by their ordered list of vertices, this provides sufficient information to efficiently extract all boundary relations among the cells, but not the co-boundary or adjacency relations.
 The \emph{Indexed data structure with Adjacencies ($IA$)}~\cite{Paoluzzi1993Dimension,Nielson1997Tools} extends the indexed representation to manifold simplicial complexes of arbitrary dimension by explicitly encoding adjacency relation \relation{\cDim,\cDim}, giving rise to an adjacency-based representation.
 All remaining topological relations can be efficiently recovered if we also encode a top simplex in the star of each vertex (i.e., a subset of relation \relation{0,\cDim}).